hat0uma/csvview.nvim/README.md

       -- "//",
     },

+    --- The number of lines at the beginning of the file to treat as comments.
+    --- Lines from 1 to this number will be treated as comment lines regardless of their content.
+    --- This is useful for files that have a fixed header/metadata section at the top.
+    --- You can also specify it on the command line.
+    --- e.g:
+    --- :CsvViewEnable comment_lines=2
+    --- @type integer?
+    comment_lines = nil,

     --- Maximum lookahead for multi-line fields
     --- This limits how many lines ahead the parser will look when trying to find
     --- the closing quote of a multi-line field.
 Setting this too high may cause